mikevilla/pokedex/README.md

 * There is also a stats section with hp, attack, defense, special attack, special defense and speed.
 * There is a moves section that shows all of the moves for that pokemon, the user can scroll inside of this box to see all of them.
 * An evolution chain is located on the left hand side to see the progression of a certain species.
 Here you will able to navigate to specific Pokemon in the evolution chain.
-* Able to see a history of what has been searched and revisit at anytime via the recently searched list in the search bar and also a list of pokemon avatars on the top right that are shown once they have been visited.
+* You'll be able to see a history of what has been searched for and revisit a pokemon page at anytime via the recently searched list in the search bar and also a list of pokemon avatars on the top right.
 * The search bar has a sorted list of all of the pokemon.
 At the moment we will support first 807 pokemon since we do not have image information in the api for past 807.
 * When you start typing in the search bar the will automatically start filtering the cards underneath.
 It will also start filtering the dropdown list options.
 * Once you select a pokemon it will take  you to that pokemon's details page.
 * Note that you will start seeing the list of pokemon that you searched for both in the drop down list and on the top right.
 * The dropdown list has a "Recently Searched" divider to separate it from the sorted list group by letter.
 * The top right "Recently Searched" list is in the form of circular avatars.
 This is maxed at 10.
 One you reach 10 then there will be a number indicator that shows how many others you searched for.
-* On the evolution page you can click on a card in the chain and it will take you to the Pokemon's page.
+* On the details page in the evolution list you can click on a pokemon card that is in the chain and it will take you to the Pokemon's page.

 ![Alt text](./public/img/pokemon_index_page.png?raw=true)